 NEED A QUICK EXPLANATION ON WHAT EXACTLY IS BONE BROTH?

 Watch as Celebrity Health Trainer, Thomas DeLauer breaks down the ins and outs of what bone broth really is.
 In just two minutes, he’ll talk about what bone broth is and what it can do for your gut, joint, and skin health.

 What Are the Health Benefits of Drinking Bone Broth?

 Bone broth has a rich history of being used as a digestive tonic, especially in traditional Chinese medicine some 2,500 years ago.
 Today, it’s one of the top recommended foods for improving symptoms of chronic digestive conditions, such as Irritable Bowel Syndrome (IBS), Crohn’s disease, and colitis.

-The reason for why bone broth is so healing for the gut goes back to collagen, which forms gelatin when it’s cooked down even further.
-Collagen and gelatin are not only rich in amino acids that reduce inflammation in the GI tract — such as glutamine — they also have the unique ability to “seal and heal” holes in the gut lining, which can cause a condition called leaky gut syndrome.
+The reason for why bone broth supports the gut goes back to collagen, which forms gelatin when it’s cooked down even further.
+Collagen and gelatin contain amino acids that support inflammation relief in the GI tract — such as glutamine.

 Although research is in the early stages, there’s evidence to show that leaky gut is the primary underlying cause of digestive conditions.
 It’s also a contributor to autoimmune diseases, depression, brain fog, anxiety, allergies, eczema, acne, and chronic low energy.
 Worst of all, leaky gut can be silent and show no symptoms in the early stages.
 It’s also believed to affect over 70% of the population.